-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant Hepatologist to join the department of Gastroenterology and Hepatology.
-The job description below assumes the new appointee will be predominantly based at the Royal Devon and Exeter Hospital, with some clinical sessions at our Northern Devon District Hospital.
-However, we would also welcome applications from candidates who would prefer to work predominantly or solely in North Devon, as part of the wider cross-site hepatology team
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a locum Consultant Gastroenterologist or Hepatologist to join the department of Gastroenterology and Hepatology.
+The new appointee will be predominantly based at the Royal Devon and Exeter Hospital but with some clinical sessions at our Northern site in Barnstaple.
+This post will be a fixed-term post covering a 12 month sabbatical period.

-This role forms part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.
+These roles form part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.

 Our combined Gastroenterology and Hepatology department is friendly, successful and ambitious.
 The Royal Devon is a Trust which encourages and supports innovation, diversity, digital development and research.

 "Our Trust is frequently voted as the top acute and community trust in the country for staff satisfaction"